folsomcp/specpolFlow/docs-jb/GetStarted/NormalizingOneSpectrum.md

 If you clicked the `save params`, the program will also write out the fitting information in the files, mentioned above.
 It's is useful to make a copy of these files with a name unique to the data.

 ### Running NormPlot with previous parameters
-When running NormPlot again, it will check for the files and try to read them if they exist.  `exclude.dat`, `poly-deg.dat`, and `params.dat`.
-You can run NormPlot with specific copies of those files from the command line:
+When running NormPlot again, it will check for the prameter files and try to read them if they exist: `exclude.dat`, `poly-deg.dat`, and `params.dat`.
+Alternatively, you can run NormPlot using copies of those files with specified names from the command line:
 ```
 normplot -e [exclude_file] -d [poly-deg_file] -c [params_file] [observation_file]
 ```